Symposium on Community Energy

 Environmental Policy Research Centre at Otto Suhr Institute of Political Science

 Lecturer and Researcher in Renewable Energy Transitions and Political Ecology

 Telephone: +49 30 838 56689

-What happened so far:The first meeting took place on 15 April 2021.
+What happened so far:First meeting in April 2021:

 The symposium is funded by the Royal Academy of Engineering and Deutsche Akademie der Naturforscher Leopoldina.